antrea-io/antrea/docs/windows.md

 ### Installation as a Pod

-This installation method requires Antrea 1.10 or higher, and containerd 1.6 or higher (containerd 1.7 or higher is recommended).
+This installation method requires Antrea v1.10 or higher, and containerd 1.6 or higher (containerd 1.7 or higher is recommended).
 It relies on support for [Windows HostProcess Pods](https://kubernetes.io/docs/tasks/configure-pod-container/create-hostprocess-pod/), which is generally available starting with K8s 1.26.

-Starting with Antrea v1.13, Antrea will take over all the responsibilities of kube-proxy for Windows nodes by default.
-Since Kubernetes 1.26, kube-proxy should not be deployed on Windows Nodes with Antrea, as kube-proxy userspace mode is deprecated.
-For Kubernetes versions prior to 1.26, Antrea can work with userspace kube-proxy on Windows Nodes.
+Starting with Antrea v1.13, Antrea takes over all the responsibilities of kube-proxy for Windows Nodes by default, and kube-proxy should not be deployed on Windows Nodes with Antrea.
-For more information refer to section [Add Windows kube-proxy DaemonSet (only for Kubernetes versions prior to 1.26)](#add-windows-kube-proxy-daemonset-only-for-kubernetes-versions-prior-to-126)

 #### Download & Configure Antrea for Linux